northeast-kansas-library-system/next/source/pages/expiration.flag.rst

 How can an un-expired account have an expiration flag on it?

 **A:**
-The most common way is from a staff member not following these directions. |br|
+The most common way is from a staff member not following the directions for removing expiration flags. |br|
 If a staff member doesn't know how to remove the expiration flag they may look for the renew button when they come across a flagged account.
 When they don't find that, they edit the account, don't remove the expiration flag, and manually change the account expiration date.
 This does renew the account, but it *does not* remove the expiration flag.

 -----